Rocco Dan Baldelli

 - Born September 25, 1981 in Woonsocket, RI USA

-Baldelli missed the entire 2005 season with a shoulder injury, requiring Tommy John Surgery.
+Baldelli missed the entire 2005 season with a shoulder injury, requiring Tommy John surgery.
 He played 92 games in 2006, putting up a great batting line of .302/.339/.533, but needed knee reconstruction surgery after the season.
 Starting in 2007, he began suffering from a puzzling medical condition that sapped his strength and stamina.
-First wrongly diagnosed as suffering from mitochondrial disease, he did not respond well to treatments, and was limited to 35 games during which he hit a weak .204 in 2007.
-The following year, the condition was correctly identified as a form of channelopathy, which allowed for better treatment, although the overall debilitating effects of the disease could not be completely reversed, and treatments would keep him off the field for long stretches of time.
+First (wrongly) diagnosed to be suffering from mitochondrial disease, he did not respond well to treatments and was limited to 35 games, during which he hit a weak .204 in 2007.
+The following year, the condition was correctly identified as a form of channelopathy, which allowed for better treatment, although the overall debilitating effects of the disease could not be completely reversed, and treatments kept him off the field for long stretches of time.
 In 2008, he was limited to 28 games as the renamed Rays reached the postseason for the first time in franchise history.
 He hit .263 in 80 at-bats and was used in all three rounds of the postseason, hitting a homer in the ALCS against the Boston Red Sox, and another against Ryan Madson of the Philadelphia Phillies in the 6th inning of Game 5 in the World Series.
 That blast came when the game was resumed two days after being suspended in the 6th inning on October 27, tying the game at 3-all.
 The Phillies then scored what would prove to be the Series-winning run in the bottom of the frame.

 - 2002 Baseball America Minor League Player of the Year, Orlando Rays, Southern League, Bakersfield Blaze, California League & Durham Bulls, International League

 - AL Manager of the Year Award (2019)

 - 100 Wins Seasons as Manager: 1 (2019)

 Year-By-Year Managerial Record